Trump’s convention gives platform to some with fringe views

 President Donald Trump has long surrounded himself with controversial characters who hold out-of-the-mainstream views.
 But the decision by the party to elevate some of those figures by featuring them in prime-time spots at the Republican National Convention or inviting them to witness this week’s events is drawing new scrutiny.

-Trump’s comfort with the far-right fringe got uncomfortable for his party on Tuesday.
+Trump’s comfort with the far-right fringe got uncomfortable for his party Tuesday.
 At the last minute, Republicans pulled a prerecorded speech by “Angel Mom” Mary Ann Mendoza from the program, after she fired off a now-deleted tweet directing her followers to a series of anti-Semitic, conspiratorial messages.

 Mendoza, whose son was killed in 2014 in a head-on collision with a drunken driver living in the U.S. illegally, had recorded remarks highlighting the president’s fight against illegal immigration.
-But her spot was pulled after the Daily Beast reported that she had promoted a thread from a QAnon conspiracy theorist that was rife with anti-Semitism, an incoherent theory about the assassination of President John F. Kennedy and a claim that the Titanic was sunk to kill opponents of the Federal Reserve.
+But her spot was pulled after the Daily Beast reported that she had promoted a thread from a QAnon conspiracy theorist that was rife with anti-Semitism and claimed the Titanic was sunk to kill opponents of the Federal Reserve.

 Mendoza, who has made frequent appearances at the White House and Trump campaign events along with other “Angel Moms,” apologized for the tweet, writing that she had “retweeted a very long thread” without having read every post and said it didn’t reflect her “feelings or personal thoughts whatsoever.”